 CAPS strongly speaks out against racism, prejudice, and hate in all forms because it is ultimately destructive to our individual and collective mental health.
-This past weekend, several incidents of race-based hate have occurred at the University of Michigan and in Ann Arbor.
+Recently, several incidents of race-based hate have occurred at the University of Michigan and in Ann Arbor.
 This mirrors incidents that have recently occurred around our region of Michigan and around the country.
-On September 17th, racist graffiti was found on a mural in downtown Ann Arbor and the residence hall door name tags of three Black students at the University of Michigan were vandalized with racist language.
+Racist graffiti was found on a mural in downtown Ann Arbor and the residence hall door name tags of three Black students at the University of Michigan were vandalized with racist language.
 We recognize that these are just the most recent of a continuing trend of incidents on campuses and in communities across the country, and that the cumulative effect of these events can deeply affect our students, particularly students of color, and in this specific case, African American students.

 CAPS is committed to and stands in solidarity with all students, regardless of their race/ethnicity or other social identities.
 Every student has a right to feel safe on campus and in their place of residence.
 You are each vital and important members of our campus community.
 Your presence at the University of Michigan makes our community better, and stronger.